evamtanner/child_growth_modeling/README.md

 # Nonlinear Model to Characterize Child Growth Trajectories
+* We use a double logistic to model postnatal growth
+* Parameters can be used to calculate dynamic growth metrics

 ## Authors
 Eva M Tanner & Chris Gennings, Icahn School of Medicine at Mount Sinai